dustin10/VichUploaderBundle/README.md

 [![Build Status](https://secure.travis-ci.org/dustin10/VichUploaderBundle.png?branch=master)](http://travis-ci.org/dustin10/VichUploaderBundle)

-The VichUploaderBundle is a simple Symfony2 bundle that attempts to ease file uploads that are attached to an entity.
-The bundle will automatically name and save the uploaded file according to the configuration specified on a per property basis.
-The bundle also provides templating helpers for generating URLs to the file as well.
-The file can also be configured to be removed from the file system upon removal of the entity.
+The VichUploaderBundle is a Symfony2 bundle that attempts to ease file uploads that are attached to an entities or documents.

+- Automatically name and save a file to a configured directory
+- Inject the file back into the entity or document when it is loaded from the datastore as an instance of `Symfony\Component\HttpFoundation\File\File`
+- Delete the file from the file system upon removal of the entity or document from the datastore
+- Templating helpers to generate public URLS to the file

+All of this functionality is fully configurable to allow for customization.

 Current limitations:

-- Doctrine ORM and MongoDB
 - Saving/deleting files to the local filesystem only
-- Generating a relative url for the file only

 ## Documentation